Border aid bill ‘not enough’ to address migrant crisis, lawmakers say

-EL PASO, Texas — The $4.6 billion Border Supplemental Bill signed this week by president Trump won’t fix shortcomings at migrant detention facilities, El Paso’s representatives in Congress said.
+EL PASO, Texas — The $4.6 billion Border Supplemental Bill signed this week by President Donald Trump won’t fix shortcomings at migrant detention facilities, El Paso’s representatives in Congress said.

 Hurd suggested that solving the driving factors of migration in Central America would be cheaper than waiting to solve the problem until the migrants reach the U.S. border.